-The Federal Council is the authority that grants general licences.
-The Federal Department of the Environment, Transport, Energy and Communications grants construction licences and operating licences for nuclear facilities.
-For the three kinds of licences mentioned, the Swiss Federal Office of Energy (SFOE) is responsible for the co-ordination of the application procedure.
-In addition, the SFOE issues licences for the handling of nuclear materials and radioactive waste.
+The Federal Council is the authority that grants general licenses.
+The Federal Department of the Environment, Transport, Energy and Communications (DETEC) grants construction licenses and operating licenses for nuclear facilities.
+The Federal Office of Energy is responsible for the co-ordination of the licensing procedures, and issues licenses for the handling of nuclear materials and radioactive waste.